 Amy Blankson is Marc’s guest in this episode.
 Amy has become one of the world’s leading experts on the connection between positive psychology and technology.
 She is the only person to be named a point of light by two presidents, President George Bush, Sr., and President Bill Clinton, for creating a movement to activate positive cultural change.
 A sought-after speaker and consultant, Amy has now worked with organizations like Google, NASA, The U.S. Army, and the XPRIZE Foundation, to help foster a sense of well-being in the digital era.
-Amy received her BA from Harvard, and MBA from Yale School of Management.
+Amy received her BA from Harvard and MBA from Yale School of Management.
 Most recently she was a featured professor at Oprah’s Happiness course.
-Amy is the co-author, with Shawn Achor, of award-winning children’s book, Ripple’s Effect, and the mother of three girls who remind her on a daily basis why it’s so important to create a happier future for all.
+Amy is the co-author, with Shawn Achor, of the award-winning children’s book, Ripple’s Effect, and the mother of three girls who remind her on a daily basis why it’s so important to create a happier future for all.

 Marc and Amy discuss Amy’s family background in psychology, positive psychology, and happiness, and focus on her new book, The Future of Happiness, 5 Modern Strategies for Balancing Productivity and Well-Being in the Digital Era.
-They cover several questions about the effects of technology today, near future, and the three personas related to technology.
+They cover several questions about the effects of technology today, the near future, and the three personas related to technology.

 Listen in for tips on making technology a positive tool for good in your life.

 [3:09] Amy recalls a childhood scuffle, in which her brother, Shawn Achor, to forestall her imminent outraged outburst, convinced her she was a unicorn.
 By diverting her attention from his injustice, he turned her anger into awe.
-Amy was raised in a family of psychologists, and is anxious to share what she has learned about happiness.
+Amy was raised in a family of psychologists and is anxious to share what she has learned about happiness.

 [4:43] Amy starts her book with three questions: Where are we heading?
 Would we be better off without tech?
 What will happiness look like?
 Amy explains why she chose those questions.
 Her book came out of her experiences with her company, Goodthink, a positive psychology consulting firm.

 [6:43] When Pandora’s box was opened, evil and pestilence were released, and the one thing left in the bottom of the box was hope.
 We have some really powerful tools that have been unleashed.
 Things can be used for bad or for good.
-As a society, we need to think about how can we use technology to its best and highest purposes.
+As a society, we need to think about how can we use technology for its best and highest purposes.

-[7:55] Technology helps us live longer; it can supply 3D printed organs to replace failing ones.
+[7:55] Technology helps us live longer; it can supply 3D-printed organs to replace failing ones.
 Children born without a hand can have a 3D printed one within a week for under $30.00.
 Technology helps us manage our finances, and frees us up for more quality family time.

 [8:19] We also have technology that is so distracting that the human attention span has dropped below that of a goldfish, to under 8 seconds.
 What do we do about that now, to change the trajectory for the future, so our technology is not distracting but propels us forward?